Coalinga, California: Attractions

 The Horned Toad Derby is held in Coalinga in late May over the Memorial Day weekend annually.
 The three-day event is similar to the more famous Jumping Frog Jubilee held in Calaveras County, California, but utilizes locally caught horned toads (lizards) rather than frogs.
 The tradition began in 1935.

 The WHAMOBASS Balloon Rally is hosted by Coalinga annually on the November weekend closest to Montgolfiere Day (November 21) every year.
 It's the longest consecutively running annual hot air balloon rally in the world.
 It is sponsored by the Whiskey Hill Atherton Menlo Oaks Ballooning & Sporting Society.
 Typically, more than 40 balloons ascend at dawn on Saturday and Sunday morning from the athletic field of West Hills College Coalinga.
 A small number fly on Friday and occasionally on Thursday.

 The R.C.
 Baker Memorial Museum is housed in the former Baker Oil Tools machine shop in town.
 The museum displays local fossils, models of prehistoric fauna, Native American artifacts, and items from pioneer settlers.
-A restored 1934 Richfield Gas Station is also on the museum's property.
+A restored 1934 Richfield gas station is also on the museum's property.
 The museum continues to collect historical items donated to the collection.

 The Coalinga Rifle Club, whose 25 point, 1000 yard range facility is west of town, is host to various California State Rifle Championships.
 These include: California State Long Range, Mid Range, Palma Rifle, Fullbore, Service Rifle and High Power Championships.
 In the past, the Navy SEALs have trained at the rifle club.
 It is also the home of the California Grizzlies, Junior National Champions for the last four years.
 They have recreational facilities for rifle, pistol, shotgun and a 500-meter Metallic Silhouette Range.

 The New Coalinga Municipal Airport is host to the annual Northern California Aerobatic contest.
 This early June event is typically the largest of five annual California regional aerobatic contests sanctioned by the International Aerobatic Club.
 It relocated to Coalinga from Paso Robles in 2013.
 Visitors to the airport can view upwards of 45 pilots flying a wide variety of competitive aircraft in five categories of competition over a two-day period.

 The Harris Ranch is a cattle ranch that features a hotel, several restaurants, and a gift shop for travelers.
 It is located on Interstate 5 about 13 miles northeast of Coalinga.
 The Harris Ranch Airport is nearby.

 Transportation

 Coalinga is located at the junction of California State Route 198 and California State Route 33.

-Fresno County Rural Transit Agency provides bus service between Coalinga and Fresno.
+Fresno County Rural Transit Agency provides Monday through Saturday bus service between Coalinga and Fresno, including stops at Fresno Amtrak and Fresno International Airport.
+FlixBus stops twice daily at the ARCO station, en route to Los Angeles and the Bay Area.

 The city owns the New Coalinga Municipal Airport, located east of town.